Level 5

 We test the operation of the Return Hammer and make any adjustments needed.

-C5.5.2 Adjusting Depth Of Engagement
+C5.5.2 Adjusting Depth of Engagement

 Testing and correcting the depth of engagement between the chronograph train wheels.

-C5.5.3 Minute Runner Wheel Adjustment
+C5.5.3 Minute Counting Wheel Adjustment

 We take a look at the Minute Counting section and see that it is performing correctly.

-Recent Reviews
+Recent Reviews For Level 5